ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 All data following the header is treated as binary data which is passed to the scenario without translation in the $INFILE$ variable.

-**2.4.5 Definition of a XOT line**
+XOT line
+^^^^^^^^

     An XOT line establishes a connection between VIRTEL and a CISCO router.
 Across this type of line, VIRTEL processes incoming and outgoing calls to and from the X25 network.
 Activation of this type of line requires the presence of the TCP1 parameter in the VIRTCT.

 |image22|

-*Fig. 22 - Definition of an XOT line*
+Definition of an XOT line
+"""""""""""""""""""""""""

 Remote ident
     IP address of the router followed by the port number 1998.

     The address specified here is used by VIRTEL as the destination address for outgoing calls.
 Incoming calls are accepted from any IP address, except in the case of XOT lines which share a common IP address and port (specified in the “Local ident” field).
 Such lines only accept calls whose IP source address matches the router address specified in the “Remote ident” field.
 This allows VIRTEL to allocate incoming calls to the correct XOT line.
 The parameter UNIQUEP=Y (which can be specified only in batch definition mode using the VIRCONF utility) allows this check to be enforced regardless of whether the “Local ident” field specifies a shared address.

 ..note::
     Take care to ensure that the router presents the expected address to VIRTEL.
 You may need to use the xot-source parameter in the router configuration to ensure that the router presents the correct IP address to VIRTEL for incoming calls.
 Example:

 ::